nenadmarkus/p/visualizing-audio-with-cppns/index.md

 Each of these numbers represents the [sound pressure](https://en.wikipedia.org/wiki/Sound_pressure) at a particular point in time.
 Sound signals we are interested in are limited to a range of frequencies that can be heard by a human.
 This frequency range is commonly given as [20 to 20,000 Hz](https://en.wikipedia.org/wiki/Hearing_range).
-According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), a sufficient condition for perfect reconstruction of an analog signal from its samples is to have it sampled at a rate greater than $`2\cdot B`$ in the case that $`B`$ is the maximum frequency component present in the signal.
+According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), a sufficient condition for perfect reconstruction of an analog signal from its samples is to have it sampled at a rate greater than $2\cdot B$ in the case that $B$ is the maximum frequency component present in the signal.
-In practice, the sound is first passed through a low-pass filter that "kills" all the frequencies larger than 20,000 Hz and then sampled at a rate of $`f_s=`$44,100 samples per second
+In practice, the sound is first passed through a low-pass filter that "kills" all the frequencies larger than 20,000 Hz and then sampled at a rate of $f_s=$44,100 samples per second
 (this rate is a little bit greater than the minimum required by the Nyquist-Shannon theorem due to the imperfections of the filter, see [here](https://dsp.stackexchange.com/questions/38131/if-humans-can-only-hear-up-to-20-khz-frequency-sound-why-is-music-audio-sampled) for more details).
 Higher sampling rates than 44,100 are not that common and we resample all audio to 44,100 via FFmpeg before producing visualizations.
 This can be done at the audio decompression stage: